 - You must start the suction yourself.

-- May suck water too fast to clean the gravel in on shot.
+- May suck water too fast to clean the gravel in one shot for the smaller tanks in the range of 20 gallons.

 Aqueon Medium Siphon Vacuum Aquarium Gravel Cleaner

-This self-priming siphon from Aqueon is perfect for quick water changes.
+This self-priming siphon from Aqueon is great for quick, routine partial water changes.

 - Self-priming – flow starts easily.